-The Snapshot voting period opens when a BIP is submitted to Snapshot and closes after 7 days or once a two-thirds supermajority is reached.
-In order to be counted, all votes must be signed before the voting period closes.
+The Voting Period opens when a BIP is submitted to Snapshot and closes after 7 days or once a two-thirds supermajority is reached.
+In order to be counted, all votes must be signed before the Voting Period closes.

-If at the end of the voting period:
+If at the end of the Voting Period:

-• Less than or equal to half of the total outstanding Stalk at the time of proposal on Snapshot votes in favor of the BIP, the BIP fails; or
+- Less than or equal to half of the total outstanding Stalk at the time the BIP was submitted to Snapshot that still exists votes in favor of the BIP, it fails, or - More than half of the total outstanding Stalk at the time the BIP was submitted to Snapshot that still exists votes in favor of the BIP, it passes.

-More than half of the total outstanding Stalk at the time of proposal on Snapshot votes in favor of the BIP, the BIP passes.
+If at any time before the end of the Voting Period more than two-thirds of the total outstanding Stalk at the time the BIP was submitted to Snapshot that still exists votes in favor of the BIP, the BCM can execute the

-If at any time 24 hours or more after the opening and before the closing of the voting period more than twothirds of the total outstanding Stalk votes in favor of a BIP, the BCM can execute the BIP on-chain.
+BIP on-chain.